Skip to main content

 The headline feature: you can run five Cascade agents simultaneously, each working on a separate branch via Git worktrees, monitored through side-by-side panes.
 While Claude Code does one thing deeply, Windsurf does several things in parallel.
 It’s a different kind of autonomy — breadth over depth.

-What Windsurf does well: parallel agentic workflows, multi-agent task distribution, model comparison, teams running multiple long-horizon tasks simultaneously.
+What Windsurf does well: parallel agentic workflows, multi-agent task distribution, model flexibility, Arena Mode for model comparison.

-Where it falls short: it’s still evolving fast post-acquisition; some enterprise features are less mature than Copilot’s offerings.
+Where it falls short: post-acquisition identity crisis; IDE-centric ceiling limits true autonomy; enterprise features less mature than Copilot’s.

 Pricing: